Burns and Allen: Radio

-In 1929 Burns and Allen made their debut radio performance broadcast in London on the BBC.
-In the United States, they had failed at a 1930 NBC audition.
-After a solo appearance by Gracie on Eddie Cantor's radio show, they were heard together on Rudy Vallee's The Fleischmann's Yeast Hour and on February 15, 1932, they became regulars on The Guy Lombardo Show on CBS.
-When Lombardo switched to NBC, Burns and Allen took over his CBS spot with The Adventures of Gracie beginning September 19, 1934.
+In 1929, Burns and Allen made their debut radio performance broadcast in London on the BBC.
+In the United States, they failed at a 1930 NBC audition.
+After a solo appearance by Allen on Eddie Cantor's radio show, they were heard together on Rudy Vallée's The Fleischmann's Yeast Hour and on February 15, 1932, they became regulars on The Guy Lombardo Show on CBS.
+When Lombardo switched to NBC, Burns and Allen took his CBS spot with The Adventures of Gracie, beginning on September 19, 1934.

-Along the way, the duo launched the temporary running gag that made them near-irrevocable radio stars: the famous hunt for Gracie's "lost brother," which began on January 4, 1933 and eventually became a cross-network phenomenon.
-Gracie was also liable to turn up on other shows (especially those produced by the J. Walter Thompson advertising agency, which produced the Burns & Allen series) looking for her brother.
-Bad publicity after a bid by NBC to squelch the stunt—and an accidental mention by Rudy Vallee on his Fleischmann's Hour—helped the stunt continue, according to radio historian John Dunning's On the Air: The Encyclopedia of Old-Time Radio, which also mentioned that Gracie's real brother, a "publicity-shy accountant" living in San Francisco, went into hiding until the gag ran its course.
+Along the way, the duo launched a running gag that made them radio stars: the fictitious hunt for Allen's lost brother, which began on January 4, 1933 and eventually became a cross-network phenomenon.
+Allen also appeared on other shows (especially those produced by the J. Walter Thompson advertising agency, which produced the Burns and Allen series) looking for her brother.
+Bad publicity after a bid by NBC to squelch the stunt—and an accidental mention by Rudy Vallée on his Fleischmann's Hour—helped it continue.
+Allen's real brother, a shy accountant living in San Francisco, went into hiding until the gag ran its course.

-Burns and Allen followed this with another stunt: "Gracie Allen for President."
-During the election year of 1940, Gracie represented the fictitious Surprise Party and advocated nonsense as part of her platform.
-The "campaign" was successful enough for Gracie to actually receive write-in votes on election day.
+Burns and Allen followed this with another running gag in which Allen launched a comedic and fictitious run for the presidency.
+During the election year of 1940, she represented the fictitious Surprise Party and advocated nonsense as part of her platform.
+Allen actually received write-in votes on election day.